hmajid2301/dockerhub-description/README.md

 ### .gitlab-ci.yml

 You can also use it during CI/CD.
-The image comes with `pandoc`, so you can conver documents to markdown and then update the full description to the specified repo.
+The image comes with `pandoc`, so you can convert documents to markdown and then update the full description to the specified repo.

 ```yaml